faisal-86/Project2-faisal/README.md

 - **User Access:**
   - Visit the homepage, browse available rooms, and make bookings.
-  - Leave reviews for rooms after your stay.
+  - Change and update their user details and avatar.
-  - Edit or delete your own reviews.
+  - Edit or delete their bookings.

 - **Admin Access:**
-  - Access the admin panel using the designated URL (e.g., /admin).
+  - Access the admin panel.
-  - Add new rooms to the hotel inventory.
+  - View, edit, delete, and add new rooms to the hotel inventory.
+  - View, edit, delete, and add new room types to the hotel inventory.
+  - View, edit, delete, and add new booking to the hotel inventory.
+  - View, edit, and delete users and change their roles.
-  - Upload and manage pictures for each room.
+  - Upload and manage pictures for each room type and user.

 ## Links